circleguard/circleguard/README.md

 # Circleguard

-Circleguard is a tool to help you analyze replays.
-Either your own, or of someone you suspect is cheating.
-Features include:
+Circleguard is a tool to help you analyze osu! replays.
+Either your own, or replays from someone you suspect is cheating.
+Features:

+* A replay viewer, with
+  * A ur bar
+  * Judgment indicators (green dots for 100s, blue dots for 50s, red dots for misses)
+  * Ability to speed up and slow down playback speed
-* An replay viewer to look at any replay in depth
+  * Ability to jump to any point in the replay
-* Replay stealing / remodding detection
+* Cheat detection
+  * Similarity (for replay stealing)
-* Unstable Rate (ur) calculation, for relax cheats
+  * Unstable rate (for relax)
-* Finding suspicious movements in replays (called Snaps), for aim correction cheats
+  * Suspicious movements called snaps (for aim correction)
-* Frametime analysis, for timewarp cheats
+  * Frametime (for timewarp)
-* Viewing the raw replay data (time, position, and keys pressed for each frame) in a formatted table, for very fine-grained analysis
+* Raw replay data (time, position, and keys pressed for each frame) in a nicely formatted table

 If you're only interested in using circleguard to analyze your own replays, to (eg) figure out why you missed a note or to be able to quickly jump to any point in time in a replay, don't be scared off by the talk of cheat detection above.
 When you open circleguard, [simply click the "Visualization" panel](https://i.imgur.com/Gg9ohbP.png) to easily visualize one of your replays.
 Circleguard is fully fledged as a replay analysis tool as well as a cheat detection tool.